Redeem Now Ends in:

 To play an E power chord, find the root note E on the G string (9th fret).

-• Place your index finger on the 9th fret of the G string (E).
+• Place your index finger on the 9th fret of the G string and your ring finger across the 12th frets of the B and high E strings.

 G String - F Power Chord